cloud-bulldozer/browbeat/doc/source/usage.rst

 Running PerfKitBenchmarker
 ---------------------------

-Work is on-going to utilize PerfKitBenchmarker as a workload provider to Browbeat.
 Many benchmarks work out of the box with Browbeat.
-You must ensure that your network is setup correctly to run those benchmarks and you will need to configure the settings in ansible/install/group_vars/all.yml for Browbeat public/private networks.
-Currently tested benchmarks include: aerospike, bonnie++, cluster_boot, copy_throughput(cp,dd,scp), fio, iperf, mesh_network, mongodb_ycsb, netperf, object_storage_service, ping, scimark2, and sysbench_oltp.
+You must ensure that your network is setup correctly to run those benchmarks.
+Currently tested benchmarks
+include: aerospike, bonnie++, cluster_boot, copy_throughput(cp,dd,scp), fio,
+iperf, mesh_network, mongodb_ycsb, netperf, object_storage_service, ping,
+scimark2, and sysbench_oltp.

 To run Browbeat's PerfKit Benchmarks, you can start by viewing the tested benchmark's configuration in conf/browbeat-perfkit-complete.yaml.